inkarkat/vim-SubstituteExpression/README.md

                               following expression / function name / external command / Ex command, then re-joined with the separating non-matches in between.
+                              When an expression returns a List, all elements are joined with the first occurring separator in the input text.
                             - If the expression begins with ^{pattern}^, the text is split on {pattern} (last search pattern if empty), and each item is individually passed through the following expression / function name / external command / Ex command, then re-joined with the separators in between.
+                              When an expression returns a List, all elements are joined with the first separator match of {pattern} in the input text.
                             - If the expression begins with ".", each individual line is passed through the following expression / function name / external command / Ex command. separators in between.
+                              To omit a line through an expression, return an empty List ([]).
+To expand a line into several, return a List of lines.

     {Visual}g=              Like g=, but for the current selection. g==                     Like g=, but for the current line. linewise